Earn Your Bachelor of Arts Degree in Christian Studies Degree Online or On-Campus

 - Nonprofit worker

-Some graduates may choose to expand their career qualifications further by enrolling in an advanced studies program.
+Some graduates may choose to expand their career qualifications further by enrolling in an advanced Christian study program like a Master of Arts in Christian Ministry or a Master of Arts in Youth and Family Ministry.
 The Grand Canyon Theological Seminary prepares future Christian leaders for a lifetime of devoted service in ministry to others.

 General Education Requirements